loraaaamrita/asset-tracker-angular/README.md

 The project consists of a frontend, an API server and a database.

 ​
-The frontend is built with Angular version 8.0.3. <a href https://angular.io/ target="_blank">angular.io</a>.
+The frontend is built with Angular version 8.0.3. https://angular.io/.

 User interface and design is provided by Angular Material `https://material.angular.io/`.
 ​

 The API server is built with NodeJS `https://nodejs.org/en/`.